GST – One nation, one tax is surely a game-changer.

 As the Indian taxation scenario revamps, a singular tax regime promises to eradicate complexities, stemming from a bunch of indirect taxes and manual filing.

 To give you a ready reckoner, here’s an exclusively crafted, quick guide to the Goods and Services Tax, commonly known as GST.

 This article discusses the following in detail:

-The GST roots its origin in the year 2000, about seventeen years ago, when the, then ruling Vajpayee government, under the leadership of Sh.
-Asim Das Gupta [ The then, Finance Minister, Government of West Bengal ] set up the first committee for discussion and applicability of a consolidated tax structure, now evolved as GST.
+The GST roots its origin in the year 2000, about seventeen years ago, when the then ruling Vajpayee government, under the leadership of Shri Asim Das Gupta [ the then, Finance Minister, Government of West Bengal ] set up the first committee for discussion and applicability of a consolidated tax structure, now evolved as GST.

 By replacing 17 indirect taxes, the compliance costs will see a sharp drop.

 Currently, it’s scattered and decentralized, causing a whopping, 20-30% additional costs.